mateuszmidor/DevOpsStudy/Envoy/golang_wasm_filter_shared_data/README.md

 # Envoy WebAssembly filter demonstrating SharedData in golang

-This example configures Envoy to return canned "Hello!" response, and employs a WASM filter that:
+This example configures Envoy to return canned "Hello!" response, and employs 2 WASM filters sharing `my_vm_id`, that:
-1. increments a counter and prints its value to envoy logs every time the plugin is run
+1. increment a counter and print its value to envoy logs every time the plugin is run

 Based on: